astralfrontier/peppermile.org/src/grand-adventure.md

 She assigns the 4 to Attack and the 6 to Ogre.
 The Action is now paid for.

+You can choose to roll more dice at any time during the Action, if the dice you already rolled aren't enough.
 Once you roll dice, you cannot unroll them.

 **You must activate every Word for your Action to succeed.**